NathanLZC/Master-internship-repo-at-Institut-dAlembert/Week14/development_standard_tamaas.md

 ### We can also run tests with a virtual environment on your lab computer

-First we merge master into our branch to get these changes.

 You'll need to download a script to install pip

 ```bash